Who we are

 TCGEL Programme Manager

 Claire Marshall is the Programme Manager for the Trinity Centre for Gender Equality and Leadership (TCGEL).
-Claire project managed WiSER’s) involvement in the FP7 INTEGER (INstitutional Transformation for Effecting Gender Equality in Research) Project, which develops and implements transformational gender action plans to improve the career progression of women researchers.
+She is currently project managing the Systemic Action for Gender Equality (SAGE) Horizon 2020 Project that commenced September 2016.
+Previously Claire managed TCGEL's (formerly WiSER’s) involvement in the FP7 INTEGER (INstitutional Transformation for Effecting Gender Equality in Research) Project, which develops and implements transformational gender action plans to improve the career progression of women researchers.
 This work includes a strong focus on improving the visibility of women scientists.
 Some activities in this area have included: a visiting eminent speaker programme, media training workshop, and a leadership development programme for women.
 Prior to taking up this role, Claire worked on the FP7 project ATTRACT: Enhancing the Attractiveness of Studies in Science and Technology, in which her particular interests were gender in STEM education and equity of access to higher education.
 She has worked for the National Women’s Council of Ireland on a successful national campaign to increase the numbers of women in political life in Ireland.
 Claire holds a BA (Hons) in English Literature and Russian, and a Masters (M. Phil) from Trinity College where she completed a thesis on the representation of women in contemporary popular culture.

 TCGEL Executive Officer

 Susan Cantwell is the Executive Officer for the Trinity Centre for Gender Equality and Leadership (TCGEL).
-Susan joined the TCGEL team in April 2015 and is in charge of the general administration of TCGEL, coordinating the TCGEL schedule of activities, assisting with design and production of web content, and assisting with the preparation and publication of reports.
-She has over 5 years experience at Trinity College.
+Susan joined the TCGEL team in April 2015 and is in charge of the general administration of TCGEL, coordinating the TCGEL schedule of activities, organising events, assisting with design and production of web content, and assisting with the preparation and publication of reports.
+She has been with Trinity College for over 6 years.